BasicWolf/archived-kaylee/doc/firststeps.rst

 knows nothing about the nodes and thus refers to the results by ``task id`` only.
-It is also important to remember that :py:class:`TemporalStorage` stores a single result per node per task, while :py:class:`PermanentStorage` stores multiple results per task.
+It is also important to remember that :py:class:`TemporalStorage` stores a single result per node per task which may be discarded, while :py:class:`PermanentStorage` permanently stores one or multiple results per task.

-But is it necessary to use a temporal controller storage?
+Is it necessary to use a temporal controller storage?
 Of course not!
 If the controller does not need to keep the intermediate results it can pass them right to the project.